 How it All Started

-My interests in nature, art and technology were expressed in everything we did, from our blog that featured artists who helped trees draw by attaching pens to their branches, to free outdoor music and arts festivals we produced that got thousands of people out into nature.
+This interest in nature, art and technology were expressed in everything we did, from our blog that featured artists who helped trees draw by attaching pens to their branches, to free outdoor music and arts festivals we produced that got thousands of people out into nature.

 The success of these events led us to be invited to create an experience at The Philadelphia Museum of Art.
 But what would it be?
 What would we do?
 How could we bring all of our interests into something that was a true expression of Data Garden?